Reasoning Through Execution: Unifying Process and Outcome Rewards for Code Generation

 \subsection{Experimental Setup}

 \textbf{Datasets.} We evaluate on 3 programming benchmarks as shown in~\autoref{tab:dataset_info}.
 LBPP is a recent complex programming dataset manually curated by human experts with competitive programming experience.
-HumanEval and MBPP are popular code generation benchmarks but could be too easy for current LLMs~\citep{lbpp}.
-Moreover, a significant proportion of their data is leaked in popular pre-training corpora~\citep{contamination}.
-To ensure reproducibility, we report our detailed hyperparameters in ~\autoref{appendix:hyp}, we also open-source all our code and scripts in the aforementioned URL.
+HumanEval and MBPP are popular code generation benchmarks but could be trivial for current LLMs~\citep{lbpp}.
+Moreover, a significant proportion of the data is leaked in multiple pre-training corpora~\citep{contamination}.
+To ensure reproducibility, we report our detailed hyperparameters in ~\autoref{appendix:hyp}, we also open-source all our code and scripts.

-\textbf{Baselines.} For outcome supervision, Reflexion~\citep{reflexion} is a recent self-improvement approach that leverages execution feedback for code refinement.
-LDB~\citep{ldb} enhances this by incorporating execution outcomes, debugger outputs, and intermediate variable values to iteratively fix solutions.
-For test-time scaling, we implement Best-of-N sampling, which generates multiple solutions and selects the best based on test outcomes.
-Due to lack of existing process supervision methods for code generation, we implement a similar approach from mathematical reasoning~\citep{omegaprm} ourselves for comparison and show in ablation studies. \textit{As some methods require access to unit tests from benchmarks, we mark them as \textbf{(w/~T)} in our tables.}
+\textbf{Unit Tests.} Our framework utilizes unit tests to verify and profile code solutions.
+We use LLM to generate these unit tests, which are then employed in computing the outcome reward \( \omega_t^{(j)} \).
+However, self-generated unit tests do not always effectively assess code quality.
+Consequently, some prior works~\citep{ldb} directly utilize dataset-provided unit tests.
+To facilitate a fair comparison with related approaches, we also consider using unit tests provided by datasets.
+In~\autoref{tab:main_results}, methods using unit tests from datasets are denoted by \textbf{(w/~T)}.

-\textbf{Evaluation Metrics.} We primarily report Pass@1, while also tracking the average percentage of passed test cases and successful compilations to evaluate program correctness in detail.
-Additionally, we analyze code quality through complexity measures and resource utilization metrics including execution time, memory usage, and cyclomatic complexity, providing a comprehensive view beyond mere correctness.
-Detailed descriptions of these metrics are provided in~\autoref{tab:metrics_info}.
+\textbf{Baselines.} We compare several strong baselines for code generation.
+For outcome supervision, Reflexion~\citep{reflexion} is a recent self-improvement approach that utilizes execution results to refine generated code.
+LDB~\citep{ldb} extends this by incorporating debugger outputs, and intermediate variable values for iterative solution refinement.
+For test-time scaling, we implement Best-of-N sampling, which generates multiple solutions and selects the best one based on test outcomes.
+Since no existing process supervision methods have been designed specifically for code generation, we adapt a similar approach from mathematical reasoning~\citep{omegaprm} in comparison, which we include in our ablation studies.